 - Communicate effectively and know/set your own limits.
 Clear, assertive communication with doctors, family members and any other people involved in your loved one’s care, will allow you to set limits, ask for help, information, and support that you may need.

-Caring for a caregiver
+Caring for a Caregiver

-Maybe you would tell Dick and Jane that the first step in caring for a cargiver is realizing that it is not selfish, but imperative that Dick manage and care for his own well-being.
+Maybe you would tell Dick and Jane that the first step in caring for a caregiver is realizing that it is not selfish, but imperative that Dick manage and care for his own well-being.
 You may remind him that by being good to himself first, he will then be more balanced, willing and able to care for Jane.
 You might give Dick this top five list of things to remember: